02 Apr 2026

 Variables, statements, comments, input, output, and the structure of a simple Python program.

 Python is an interpreted programming language.
+A Python program is a set of instructions written for the computer, but in a form that remains close to ordinary mathematical thinking.
 It is widely used in computational physics because numerical calculations, plotting, data handling, and symbolic work can be written in a short and readable form.

 Basic structure